Legal

 We may update this Privacy Policy to reflect changes in our practices or legal requirements.
 We will provide notice of material changes through the Services or by email at least 30 days before the changes take effect.
 Continued use of the Services after the effective date constitutes acceptance of the updated policy.
 Previous versions of this policy are available upon request.

-For privacy-related inquiries, data subject requests, or complaints, contact us at privacy@intended.so or by mail at Intended, Inc., Attn: Privacy, Austin, Texas, USA.
+For privacy-related inquiries, data subject requests, or complaints, contact us at privacy@intended.so or by mail at Intended, Inc., 2261 Market Street, San Francisco, CA 94114, USA.
 For EU representative inquiries, contact eu-privacy@intended.so.
 If you are unsatisfied with our response, you have the right to lodge a complaint with your local supervisory authority.